jacquetta/book_dock/README.md

 ## Project Summary
 Book Dock helps users set and track their book goals.
 Users can search and add books to their book list through Google Books API.
-User's dashboard shows users how many days are left of their goal date, how many books they have read, and which books they want to read coming.
+User's dashboard shows users how many days are left of their goal date, how many books they have read, and which books they want to read.

 ## Tech Stack